tomevans1122/Global_Warming_mapping/README.md

 ## Figure

-The figure includes 40 data points - the average temperature over 52 weeks of every year since 1981.
+The figure includes 40 data points - the average temperature over 52 weeks of every year from 1981 to 2021.
 There is also a trendline included on the figure using the polyfit function of Matplotlib.
 I've extended the trendline to continue into the future to provide a basic prediction of the temperature rise over time (if all variables remain the same!!).